SonarSource/sonar-training-examples/security/README.md

 - Run `mvn clean verify sonar:sonar` to re-create the project

 Project consists of a single class (training.security.Insecure.java) with a number of Vulnerabilities and Security Hotspots.

+At the bottom of the class you see a bunch of custom methods that demonstrate custom injections.
+- The method without sanitization has an injection vulnerability
+- The method with custom sanitization has no vulnerability